 Chart Toppers

-“He’s So Fine” is a song that was recorded by an American girl group known as The Chiffons.
-Noted for its catchy melody and smooth harmonies, the lyrics within express the singer’s admiration for a particular love interest.
-In 1979, it was featured on the soundtrack to the movie, “Quadrophenia”.
-On this very day, April 3rd 1963, it was the #1 song in America, topping Billboard’s Hot 100 chart.
+“Make It with You” is a romantic ballad that was recorded by American soft rock band, Bread.
+Written by their lead vocalist, David Gates, the lyrics within express the Narrator’s deep desire to make his relationship work.
+In the year 1970, it was certified gold (in the U.S.) for sales of over one million copies.
+On this very day, August 27th 1970, it was the #1 song in America, topping Billboard’s Hot 100 chart.
 If you’d like to have a listen, please feel free to use the provided link.
-Recorded as a single (in 1962),…
+From…

 Read More